By Rahul Jayaram Nov. 12, 2018

 In most cultures, tradition is difficult to subvert.
 It moulds itself often to changing circumstances.
 But it’s open for calculated negotiation, and that’s why it survives and always has acceptability.
 Sex is already one of our ongoing battles.
 It’s now single men and women versus tradition, pushing for non-marital interaction between the sexes to take place, even compel tradition to accord it legitimacy.
 And, the same tradition seems ill-equipped to grasp ideas of gender equity and individual sexual desire.

 Tradition has robbed common men of understanding this experience.
 Men who don’t know how to deal with their sexual fears and frustrations, find issues like these call their manhood into question.
 Thus, tradition has to update itself and step into the conversation, for there are female and male dissenters brewing.
 Here, India’s counterparts can learn from other countries.
 Once the #MeToo revelations hit the western world, Pope Francis called out the “machismo” culture that prevailed there.
-Recently, Scotland became the first country in the world to undertake steps to address issues of sexual-diversity sensitisation and understanding LGBTQ issues at school level – one hazards education about sex, sexual harassment etc must be afoot.
+In 2018, Scotland became the first country in the world to undertake steps to address issues of sexual-diversity sensitisation and understanding LGBTQ issues at school level – one hazards education about sex, sexual harassment etc must be afoot.
 Also, like the Narcotics and Alcoholics Anonymous, India and the world needs an equivalent body that deals with matters of sexual frustration: To create an atmosphere to talk about these things with freedom.

 Finally, though, the overlords of tradition have tough new questions to handle.
 One of them relates to the freedom to desire.
 Is it kosher for women and men to think of it as self-fulfilling?
 Is it okay to consider sex as an end in itself, without any messy social or personal attachments?
 How does tradition accommodate that?
 In any case, 21st century urban Indians are increasingly taking a different view of these things.
 Thus, this crisis is a great chance to redeem tradition too.
 If sustained, #MeToo presents the prospect for common men to become better new men – to reshape love, sex, romance, and yes, even marriage.